The ToD Guide To Visiting Boston United

 - – What to do

-Otherwise known as “The Quadrant“, or if you’re being unnecessarily grumpy about it, “that place that looks like ALDI in the middle of nowhere.”
+Otherwise known as “The Quadrant“, or if you’re being unnecessarily grumpy about it, “that place that looks like ALDI in the middle of nowhere“, the Jakemans Community Stadium – or the JCS, or Pilgrim Way, or Legoland – has as many names as it does seats.
+For the purposes of brevity, we’re just going to refer to it as the JCS.

+The bad news?
+The stadium is a fair way out of town, complicating things for fans who arrive by train.
 The good news?
 It’s a huge upgrade on York Street.
 There’s a proper club shop (that now even takes debit cards), a posh bistro restaurant that serves stuff on slate with artful swipes of sauce, new hospitality suites (with dedicated private bar) and loads of glass that is going to be a right arse for vice-chairman Neil Kempster to keep clean.
-Accessibility is also massively improved from York Street too.
+Accessibility is also massively improved from York Street too, finally bringing Boston United into the 21st century.

 After fan consultation back in 2013, this was redesigned to be the larger of the terraced stands – but only by a handful of rows.
-This is likely to end up being the home of the club’s more vocal fans, so expect to see lots of flags.
+This stand has become the home of the club’s more vocal fans – the Townenders – so expect to see lots of flags.
 A bar/snack area is where you can get your sausage rolls.
+Access this stand via turnstiles N1-N4.

 The South Stand [NOT OPEN]